Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/04-ideation.md

     !!! info "These lines load environment varianbles from your `.env` file for use in the Python script.`

 1. Execute `chat-3.py` by clicking the "play" at the top-right of its VS Code window.

+A Python script forms the basis of the FASTAPI endpoint we deployed in Tab 5️⃣.
+We'll explore the source code later.

 !!! quote "Congratulations!
 You just learned prompt engineering with Prompty!"